ids/cluster-builder/docs/dataflow.md

 [Kubeflow](https://kubeflow.org) provides a large and integrated Machine Learning and Jupyter analysis platform in its own right.
 Integrated __Istio__ service mesh provides a direct notebook-to-containerized-predictive-service work flow.

-> _Kubeflow_ is such a large platform in itself that it arguably warrants a dedicated Kubernetes cluster, and this may prove to be the recommended deployment model.
+> _Kubeflow_ is such a large platform in itself that it makes sense to host it in a dedicated Kubernetes cluster (as depicted in the diagram).

 ## Optional Components